tarinisahay/tarini.github.io/README.md

 **Technical Program Manager Intern @ Palo Alto Networks**    May 2022 - Present
 - Prisma Access + Cloud Management Team

+**Product Management Intern @ DevLaunchers** May 2022 - Present
+- Overseeing the development stages of an open-source platform geared towards education in technology and programming
+- Defining goals and vision of the platform while creating a product roadmap and product requirements
+- Managing and prioritizing the product backlogs for sprints and weekly scrum meetings
+- Assessing the needs of our customers by conducting user and feature research

 **Software Engineer Intern @ RapidAI**							                                                      08/2021 – 09/2021
 - Tools used: TypeScript, GitHub, Confluence, Jira
 - Developed script to map keys from multiple JSON files and return overlaps between the files